The Everyday Misinformation Project

 Digital communication technologies are now central to our understanding of political, social, economic, and cultural life.
 This book series brings together scholars with an interest in understanding the information and communication environments which shape, and are shaped by, politics.
 The series is concerned with theoretical and conceptual debates, institutions, behaviour, and policy issues.
 It provides an important, high-profile publishing outlet for a range of talented authors, both established and up-and-coming.

-Series books have been recognised with multiple distinguished international book awards.
+Series books have been recognised with multiple distinguished international book awards—25 awards to date.

 Click here for a current snapshot of the series, including published and forthcoming titles.